vtrpldn/digital-garden/src/posts/make-your-css-dynamic--with-styled-components.md

 title: Make Your CSS Dynamic 🕺 With Styled Components
 date: 2020-11-16
 tags:
+  - react
+  - styled components
   - css
-  - codenewbie
+  - javascript
 layout: layouts/post.njk
 ---

-_This article was originally published in the DEV Community._
+_This article was [originally published](https://dev.to/vtrpldn/styled-components-dealing-with-dynamic-styling-1ja3) in the DEV Community._

+---

 `styled-components` helps you write better CSS in React.
 It does so by allowing you to wrap all your component's styles into a neat, style-only component.